pnegus/safari-dark-mode/README.md

 this extension works by applying a simple inversion filter to pages

-it does a background luminance check before applying the filter
+it checks the text color of the document body element to decide whether to trigger the filter